Are you sure your mitochondria are happy?

 I have worked and experienced these types of people in my life, this is the life trap we should be aware of.

-Last month I met a man in a hospital lobby and he said he loved traveling and spending time with loved ones and the family.
+Last month I met one of my high school teachers in a hospital and he said he loved traveling and spending time with loved ones and the family.

 “Any long illness like mine can mean a demanding life struggle to survive only, this struggle is my full time job now and it’s hard for me,” he added.